justinnaldzin/big-data-benchmarking/README.md

  - Microsoft SQL Server
  - SAP HANA
  - coming soon:
+   - Apache Hive
+   - Apache Spark SQL
    - SQLite (use pysqlite)
    - MySQL (use mysqldb or mysql.connector or pymysql)
    - MariaDB (use mysqldb or mysql.connector or pymysql)
    - PostgreSQL (use psycopg2)
-   - Apache Hive
-   - Apache Spark SQL
    - Microsoft Azure
 - Compatible on Linux, macOS, and Windows in a reproducible, portable development environment
 - Able to accept multiple source datasets in CSV file format (containing headers)
 - Create tables and insert into database the datasets specified
 - Run benchmarks on these new datasets or on existing tables in the database
+- Able to specify the name of the tables to benchmark
 - Able to specify the number of benchmarking iterations to perform
 - Able to specify the number of concurrent users to simultaneously perform the same benchmarking queries
 - Predefined query templates used to formulate a dynamically generated query which is transferrable between each database technology using a syntactically equivalent query